New Relic services

 New Relic for application performance management (APM) is a software analytics product that helps you analyze and improve application interactions.
-Each Magento Commerce Cloud plan includes a New Relic APM license that supports up to three instances across all environments.
+New Relic APM is available to all Magento Commerce Cloud accounts and provides the following features:

 - Focus on specific transactions—Actively mark and monitor key customer actions in your site, such as adding to the cart, checking out, or processing a payment.